Believe it or not 420 started with 5 Teens

 Where’s Waldo’s 420 Treasure

 The Waldos planned one a week to meet at the Louis Pasteur statue outside their high school.
 During their meeting, they would search for the illustrious treasure.
 Their meeting time was (as you guessed) 4:20 p.m.
-Why 4;20?
-They were all athletes, and 4:20 was after practice.
+Why 4:20?
+They were all athletes, scholars, and busy teens.
+4:20 was after practice and activities.

 The Waldos piled into a car, smoked a little 420 (probably for inspiration), and scoured the nearby Point Reyes Forest for the elusive, free herb.
 Steve Capper (one of the original Waldos) said “We would remind each other in the hallways we were supposed to meet up at 4:20.
 It originally started out 4:20-Louis, and we eventually dropped the Louis.”
 Unfortunately, they never did find the treasure, but nonetheless, the term 420 stuck.
 High school students and kids across America had a code word for smoking pot.

 Mark Gravitch’s father managed the Grateful Dead’s real estate, and Dave Reddix’s older brother was friends with Dead bassist, Phil Lesh.
 Capper said, “There was a place called Winterland, and we’d always be backstage running around or on stage and, of course, we’re using those phrases.
 When somebody passes a joint or something, ‘Hey, 420.’
 So, it started spreading through that community.”
 It is important to note, however, the Waldo’s were not “Deadheads.”